The Importance of Evidence-Based Practice in Occupational Therapy

 But how do you know when the evidence supports the practice of occupational therapy?

-This article will explain what evidence-based practice is, why it is important, and how you can tell when evidence has a basis in occupation.
+This article will explain what evidence-based practice is, why it is important for OTs, and how you can tell when evidence has a basis in occupation.

 What we now know as evidence-based practice started in the early 1990s as evidence-based medicine.
 This term, developed by David L. Sackett, et. al. (1996) from McMaster University in Ontario, Canada, referred to the combination of the best evidence from research, clinical expertise, and patient values to achieve the best outcomes.